 Nikki Kemp joined the Shorecrest community as the Music Specialist and Administrative Assistant of The Experiential School of Tampa Bay in 2013.
 She has spent over two decades imparting a love of music to young children as a certified music educator in New Mexico and Florida.
 Early in her career, she was named Elementary Music Teacher of the Year by the New Mexico Music Educators Association, the most coveted award for early childhood music educators in the state.
 Ms. Kemp graduated from New Mexico State University with bachelor's degrees in Music Education and Clarinet Performance in 1999.
 Nikki is also a professional musician in the Tampa Bay Area, holding principal clarinet positions with the Tampa Bay Symphony, and the chamber ensemble Trio d'Anches.

 Ms. Elizabeth (Liz) Daley ardently believes in fostering students’ success, providing opportunities for students to show strengths and prioritizing students’ holistic development.
 She is passionate about building a nurturing classroom where taking risks and being mindful are part of daily learning habits.
 Ms. Daley is a knowledgeable educator and a parent.
 Her daughter Amelia is in the Shorecrest Class of 2028.
 Ms. Daley earned a Master of Education in Elementary Education from Lesley University in Cambridge, MA, and a Bachelor of Science in Human Development and Family Studies from the University of Vermont.
 Over the past 15 years, she has served as a lead teacher in independent school settings in Boston, MA, and Connecticut.
-Ms. Daley has served Shorecrest as an Alpha Lead Teacher since 2016.
+Ms. Daley has served Shorecrest as an Alpha Lead Teacher since 2016 and is the Alpha Grade Level Coordinator.
 She is wonderful at building relationships with students and families.
 Ms. Daley has a calm, easy-going and positive demeanor and shows patience, kindness, care and skill in getting to know her students’ interests, strengths and areas to grow and build upon them.

 Lori Bell generously shares her time, talents and instincts to help students, teachers and the school.
 Mrs. Bell earned a Bachelor of Arts from Florida State University in Fashion Merchandising.
 She is very creative and artistic and contributes her ideas and collected treasures to the ES program.
 Mrs. Bell forms close relationships with students and makes them feel valued and respected.
 She has been at Shorecrest since 2000, in the Experiential School since 2013.
 Previously, Mrs. Bell worked in Shorecrest’s Lower School as an Instructional Assistant in the first and second grades.
 She celebrates children as individuals and shows her love and enthusiasm for students, teammates, and her job.
 Mrs. Bell's positive energy and cheerful demeanor bring out the best in everyone.
 She is consistently kind, helpful and thoughtful.